Jesus, a Hometown Hero? Yeah right.

 Yes, I know it feels like a punch in the stomach, but that pain will pass and God will strengthen you through your self-control.
 You are growing.
 Pain happens during growth.
 As you grow, by simply being yourself, you will have peace, comfort, confidence, and sound mind–even when the world is crashing in all around you.
 God is remolding your image to match up with your spirit…let Him.
 Don’t fight it.

 So today, my friends, know this: If Jesus got severely disrespected by people in His hometown, then we should feel honored when the same thing happens to us!
 The Bible says, “God withholds no good thing from those who walk upright!”
 (See Psalm 84:11).
 So keep doing what you know your spirit wants you to do!
 Pray for the religious Christians with genuine love and respect.
-They are just as lost as non-believers if they don’t understand the real grace of Christ.
+They are just as lost as non-believers, in their mindsets, if they don’t understand the real grace of Christ.
 And for those other people whom you used to run amuck with?
-Show them what a New Creation in Christ really looks like!
+Show them what a new creation in Christ really looks like!
 You may be the only Bible they ever read, so make them want Jesus–not hate Him.
 Show them grace, truth, and love—equally.
+Show them your real self!
 They need you more than you’ll ever know!

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!